teamwrk/hillcss/docs/README.md

 ### 3.8 - [Text] Sizes

-Hillcss comes not only with Layout helpers, **Text** is another Part of Hillcss.
+hillcss comes not only with Layout helpers, **Text** is another Part of hillcss.
 With a predefined Map of different Font-Sizes and the corresponding HTML and Sass API you can keep the font sizes of your project consistent.

-On the other hand, Hillcss has a set of HTML API alignment helper that are enabled in combination with text-helper.
+On the other hand, hillcss has a set of HTML API alignment helper that are enabled in combination with text-helper.

 * **Default** `(small-3x: 0.8rem, small-2x: 0.9rem, base: 1rem, large-2x: 1.2rem, large-3x: 1.4rem)`
 * **Type** Map